18F/handbook/pages/general-information-and-resources/conflict-feedback-follow-up-escalation.md

 ---

-{% include "step-indicator.html" steps: healthy-contflict.steps current_step:current_step  %}
+{% include "step-indicator.html" steps: healthy-conflict.steps current_step:current_step  %}

 You've given feedback and nothing has changed.
 What do you do next?